 4.3.4.2.1.
 Bioaccumulative Pollutants.
 For certain bioaccumulative pollutants, no mixing zone is established, and dilution credit is denied.
-Specifically, these pollutants include aldrin, 4,4'-DDT, and dioxin and furan compounds, which appear on the CWA section 303(d) list for Lower San Francisco Bay because, based on available data on the concentrations of these pollutants in aquatic organisms, sediment, and the water column, they impair Lower San Francisco Bay beneficial uses.
+Specifically, these pollutants include dioxin and furan compounds, which appear on the CWA section 303(d) list for Lower San Francisco Bay because, based on available data on the concentrations of these pollutants in aquatic organisms, sediment, and the water column, they impair Lower San Francisco Bay beneficial uses.
 The following factors suggest insufficient assimilative capacity in San Francisco Bay for these pollutants.